The Accessible tour in Athens, 3 hours Athens Panorama “Athens Panorama” is designed for people with limited mobility or in a wheelchair.

 The tour will also take you to the actual stadium of the first modern Olympics in 1896, the Panathenaic Stadium, also known as Kallimarmaron because it is made of fine quality Pentelic marble.

-The Athens tour will end at the highest hill of Athens, the Lycabettus hill that will provide you the best backdrop for last-minute pictures since it offers panoramic views of the entire city and suburbs.
+The Athens tour will end at the highest hill of Athens, the Lycabettus hill which will provide you the best backdrop for last-minute pictures since it offers panoramic views of the entire city and suburbs.

-After taking some lovely pictures, the tour will bring you towards the lovely small harbor of Mikrolimano with its gorgeous views, the Marina of Zea where you can admire the rich cruise yachts, and the ancient walls of Piraeus.
-You will also be able to see the Nautical Museum of Piraeus that houses the historical trireme, a replica of the original ancient ship, and of course the large Battleship Averof at Trocadero.
+After taking some lovely pictures, the tour will bring you towards the lovely small harbor of Mikrolimano with its gorgeous views, the Marina of Zea where you can admire the rich cruise yachts and the ancient walls of Piraeus.
+You will also be able to see the Nautical Museum of Piraeus which houses the historical trireme, a replica of the original ancient ship, and of course the large Battleship Averof at Trocadero.

 Finally, your driver will bring you to your hotel in Athens or your cruise terminal in Pireaus to catch your ship, for the rest of your cruise.